BiriCatX/G-DS/README.md

 npm run dev
 ```

-CatDog DS is not affliated with bits-ui but it built on top of it so you need to install it first.
+G - DS is not affliated with bits-ui but it built on top of it so you need to install it first.
 Documentation for bits-ui at [`Bits-ui Documentaion`](https://www.bits-ui.com/docs/introduction).

 To install bits-ui use the following command.